-We find the potential of the history matching technique to rule out parameter space under a number of scenarios of tolerance to observational and simulator structural error.
+Williamson et al. (2014) discuss treating the model discrepancy as a "tolerance to error".
+We take this approach, and find the potential of the history matching technique to rule out parameter space under a number of scenarios of observational and tolerance to model structural error.
 The denominator of Eq.
 (2) is the sum of the squared variances of the emulator, discrepancy, and observational uncertainty.
-Our emulator uncertainty is emergent, but we can experiment by assuming an overall uncertainty budget, or by partitioning assumed uncertainty between observations and simulator discrepancy.
+Our emulator uncertainty is set, but we can experiment with the overall uncertainty budget by

+15 partitioning uncertainty between observations and model discrepancy at will.

 Different observations rule out different parts of parameter space, while combining observations can be a powerful method of ruling out large parts of parameter space.
 A number of approaches to combining data in history matching are discussed in Vernon et al. (2010) and Williamson et al. (2013).
 A simple strategy is to calculate max[I] at a candidate input across all data independently, and reject those candidates with a value larger than 3 in any.
-A danger of this approach is that a single poorly specified emulator or simulator discrepancy term could lead to large swathes of parameter space being incorrectly ruled out.
-As the number of comparisons with data goes up, so does the probability of including a poorly specified simulator discrepancy.
-For example, comparing a simulator with a serious but undiagnosed bias could lead to all a priori plausible parameter space being ruled out as a poor match to the observations.
-It is important to first combine knowledge and judgement about the system being modelled, and the way that the parameters represent their real world counterparts (or don't), before relying on observations to remove plausible parameter space.
+A danger of history matching using max[I] is that

+- 20 a single poorly specified emulator or model discrepancy term could lead to large swathes of parameter space being incorrectly ruled out.
+As the number of comparisons with data goes up, so does the probability of including a poorly specified model discrepancy.
+For example, comparing a model with a serious but undiagnosed bias could lead to all a priori plausible parameter space being ruled out as a poor match to the observations.
+For that reason, it is important to first combine knowledge and judgement about the system being modelled, and the way that the parameters represent their real world counterparts (or don't), 25 before simple probability of a provide the probability of a provide the probability of a provide the probability of including a poorly specified model. - 25 before simply relying on observations to remove plausible parameter space.

-A conservative approach is to reject a candidate point only if it is judged implausible using a number of measures.
-This will be more robust to a poorly specified simulator discrepancy term.
+A conservative measure is to reject a candidate point only if it is judged implausible using a number of measures.
+This will tend to be more robust to a poorly specified model discrepancy term.
 Vernon et al. (2010) use the 2nd and 3rd highest implausibility score, where a simulator has implausibility scores for multiple outputs calculated.
-This is to guard against poor emulators, but in practice works just as well for poorly specified simulator discrepancy.
+This is to guard against poor emulators, but in practice works just as well for poorly specified model discrepancy.
 An alternative suggested by Vernon et al. (2010) is to use a multivariate measure of implausibility.

 To understand the value of individual observations, we ask what is our tolerance to error?
-What level of uncertainty in observations or simulator discrepancy can we tolerate before our observations become ineffective for history matching?
-Figure 9 shows the declining proportion of input parameter space ruled out as we increase tolerance to error in a number of scenarios.
-Tolerance to error is specified as a single standard deviation so the full distribution of the uncertainty of the observation or discrepancy (e.g. the 95% range) will be at least three times as large, using Pukelsheim's rule.
+What level of uncertainty in observations or model discrepancy (or both) can we tolerate before our observations become ineffective for history matching?
+Figure 9 shows the declining proportion of input parameter space ruled out as we increase our tolerance to error, in a number of scenarios.
+Coloured lines indicate use of the individual, and combinations of, the forest fraction observations.
+Tolerance to error is specified as a single standard deviation, so in practice, the full distribution of the uncertainty of the observation or discrepancy (e.g. the 95% range) will be three times as large, using Pukelsheim's rule.